South of Ireland Hampshire Down female sale a flying trade

 Two-shear class

-First prize in the two-shear ewe class went to Bernard Losty’s Clonard ewe in-lamb to Clonard Brandt and she later sold for €750.
+First prize in the two-shear ewe class went to Bernard Losty’s Clonard ewe, in-lamb to Clonard Brandt – she later sold for €750.

 In second place was a Folly View ewe in-lamb to Loughan Moss Bruce.
 This ewe was bred by Daphne Scott and exhibited by Michael J White (Whitehart Flock).
 She failed to meet her reserve in the ring and was later sold for €1,000.